National Security and Foreign Policy

 What Hank has done:

-- Played host to former U.S. Ambassador to the United Nations Thomas R. Pickering on Capitol Hill in April 2011 to discuss the path to a political settlement of the war in Afghanistan.
+- Played host to former U.S. Ambassador to the United Nations Thomas R. Pickering on Capitol Hill to discuss the path to a political settlement of the war in Afghanistan.

 - Consistently opposed the Iraq War and supported removal of our forces from Iraq.